ambonvik/cimba/docs/background.rst

 Around 1990, we started building discrete event simulation models in C++ as early adopters of that language.
 The first C++ models ran on VAXstations, where spawning a coroutine is a single assembly instruction.
-Trying to port that code to a Windows PC was a somewhat painful experience (and an abject failure).
+Trying to port that code to a Windows PC was a somewhat painful experience (and a complete failure).
 I actually complained to Bjarne Stroustrup in person about the inconsistent to non-existent support for Simula-like coroutines in C++ at a conference in Helsingør, probably in 1991.
 He seemed to agree but I silently resolved to build my next simulation model in pure Kernighan & Richie C. Which I did.

 That opportunity arose at MIT around 1994, where I needed a discrete event simulation model for cross-checking analytical models of manufacturing systems.
-For fairly obvious reasons, this was a clean sheet design with no code carried forward from the earlier C++ work at NDRE.
+For perhaps obvious reasons, this was a clean sheet design with no code carried forward from the earlier C++ work at NDRE.
 It had a collection of standard random number generators and distributions, and used a linked list for its main event queue.
 It did the job, running